Heating Instructions

 • Preheat oven to 350°F (163°C).

-• Add a bit f liquid (optional): If sauce looks thickened or reduced, stir in a few tablespoons of chicken broth or water to loosen it slightly before heating.
+• Optional: Add a bit of liquid if sauce looks thickened or reduced, stir in a few tablespoons of chicken broth or water to loosen it slightly before heating.

 • Cover tightly with foil: This prevents the chicken from drying out and keeps the sauce from reducing further.